-- 2013-2014: The new Science Surprises is now available as an eBook, and the printed version will be ready to go to press early in 2014.
+- 2013-2014: The new Science Surprises is now available as an eBook, and the printed version will be ready to "go to press" early in 2014.
 If you are interested, contact the author.
-The Teacher's Guide to Science Surprises is available free to science teachers upon request until it, too, is e-published in late summer of 2014.
+The teacher's guidebook will be available free to science teachers upon request until it, too, is e-published in late summer of 2014.

 As time allows, I manage to do workshops on ENSI lessons at science teacher conventions when they are held nearby (San Francisco Bay Area), and work with local science teachers to present selected lessons to get student and teacher feedback.